elioscordo/tasktiles/README.md

 The router exposes the component architecture.

-The service and other constants are developed in the core.tile module.
+`core.tile` module The service and other constants.

-The controller is developed in the main component "tile-list"
+`tile-list` is the main component

 # What is missing